MoonPoet/xaprb-src/content/blog/2007/07/05/mysql-toolkit-distribution-620-released.md

 ### mysql-slave-restart

 Version 0.9.2.
 This is an initial release of a new tool.
-I found myself in a situation where I needed to do some complex error-skipping on a slave (its [relay logs got into an infinite loop](http://bugs.mysql.com/bug.php?id=28421)).
+I found myself in a situation where I needed to do some complex error-skipping on a replica (its [relay logs got into an infinite loop](http://bugs.mysql.com/bug.php?id=28421)).
 I have written throwaway scripts to skip, restart, check, skip several times in the past, but this situation called for something more complex.
 Again I realized I was three-quarters of the way to a more flexible, powerful tool many people might find useful, so I went ahead and put the extra effort into it.

-It ended up helping me avoid re-snapshotting a slave with a ton of data, so it was worth it.
+It ended up helping me avoid re-snapshotting a replica with a ton of data, so it was worth it.

 ### mysql-table-checksum and mysql-checksum-filter

 This version fixes some badly optimized chunking queries.
 As I have mentioned in the past, the chunking behavior is preliminary and subject to change.
 This is still true, but this release is much smarter than the previous release!
 I have also fleshed out some methods of doing chunking on real-valued columns (float, decimal, and even character).
 I don't know when I'll get a chance to code, test, and release that.

-Even though much remains to be done, MySQL Table Checksum is still a great way to check that your slaves have the same data as the master.
+Even though much remains to be done, MySQL Table Checksum is still a great way to check that your replicas have the same data as the master.
 (In fact, it's the only way I know of -- and [MySQL employees themselves recommend MySQL Table Checksum](http://mysqlmusings.blogspot.com/2007/06/replication-poll-and-our-plans-for.html)).

 Version 1.1.8